 How does consumer demand affect inflation?

 Holding other factors the same, a rise in consumer demand for goods will lead to an increase in the price of goods (CPI), as shown below:

-Consumer demand for goods may increase due to a wide array of factors, such as changes in consumer appetite, long-term scarcity prospects or even an increase in money supply.
-The opposite is also true; whereby a decrease in consumer demand will result in a lower CPI, and thus deflation.
+Consumer demand for goods may increase due to a wide array of factors, such as changes in consumer appetite, long-term scarcity prospects, or an increase in the money supply.
+The opposite is also true; a decrease in consumer demand will result in a lower CPI, and thus deflation.